Vious/leetcode_practice/problem1-50/ReadMe.md

 - In the for loop, when dealing with cases s[i+1] > s[i], remember to add an additional 1 for the loop value i.

 For Problem 14.
 (Longest Common Prefix), try first finding the shortest str and use its size for the main loop.
+- One way to reduce the need of concatenating chars as did in my current (solution 1) code is to calculate the index.

+For Problem 15.
+(3Sum), one difficulty is not to contain duplicate triplets.
+I use two pointers here.